RibeiroAna/fb-messenger-tutorial/README.md

 2. An AWS account (Free tier is Ok), no previous AWS knowledge is necessary;
 3. Basic knowledge of programming (I’m going to use Python, but probably any programming language knowledge is fine, so you can understanding what I’m doing);

 To host your bot and database, you’ll use Serverless technologies.
-This technology reduces the time you need to set up and manager your infrastructure, and it scales automatically to match your demand.
+This kind of technology reduces the time you need to set up and manage your infrastructure, and it scales automatically to match your demand.
 It is great for applications such as a Messenger bot.

 For Natural Language Processing (NLP), you are going to use Wit.ai, which is a Facebook platform that does half of the work necessary for creating a bot.

-You can see the whole code used in this tutorial under the "code" directory of this repository.
+You can see the whole code used in this tutorial under the "code" folder of this repository.

 [Back to top](#Table-of-contents)